isaaccontreras3/isaaccontreras3.github.io/_posts/2024-12-01-Atlas-Global-Bank.md

 ## Conclusion

 By applying machine learning techniques to comprehensive economic data, the project provided actionable insights for **Atlas Global Bank's** international expansion strategy.
 Targeting stable emerging markets with favorable economic conditions will enable the bank to optimize its global presence and maximize returns.
 This data-driven approach ensures that expansion efforts are informed by a nuanced understanding of each market's economic profile, increasing the likelihood of successful market entry and sustained growth.
+[View Tableau Dashboard](https://public.tableau.com/app/profile/isaac.contreras/viz/AtlasGlobalBank/BankingExpansionOpportunitiesCaseAnalysis)